reactive-streams/reactive-streams-jvm/README.md

 | <a name="4.1">1</a>      | A `Processor` represents a processing stage—which is both a `Subscriber` and a `Publisher` and MUST obey the contracts of both [1] |
 | <a name="4.2">2</a>      | A `Processor` MAY choose to recover an `onError` signal.
 If it chooses to do so, it MUST consider the `Subscription` canceled, otherwise it MUST propagate the `onError` signal to its Subscribers immediately |

+While not mandated, it can be a good idea to cancel a `Processors` upstream `Subscription` when/if its last `Subscriber` cancels their `Subscription`, to let the cancellation signal propagate upstream.

 ### Asynchronous vs Synchronous Processing ###

 The Reactive Streams API prescribes that all processing of elements (`onNext`) or termination signals (`onError`, `onComplete`) MUST NOT *block* the `Publisher`.
 However, each of the `on*` handlers can process the events synchronously or asynchronously.